exakat/php-dictionary/dictionary/sub.ini.rst

 It applies to several concepts:

-+ subclasses: classes that extends another class
++ Subclasses: classes that extends another class
-+ subnamespaces: a namespace that share a prefix with another one
++ Subnamespaces: a namespace that share a prefix with another one

 While ``sub-`` is a generic prefix, it is not applied to every possible words, as they are seldom used.
 It may still produce neologisms, which sound funny, but may become mainstream.
 For example, a ``sub-interface`` makes sense, but is not used; a sub-trait makes no sense.